There is a huge housing crisis in the Netherlands. In the major cities, finding a place to live is expensive and difficult.

-The housing shortage also impacts social housing: while working-class families tend to be taken care of, single individuals have a hard time getting housed.
-Furthermore, homelessness is on the rise in the Netherlands, particularly among young people.
+The housing shortage also impacts social housing: while working-class families tend to be taken care of, single individuals have a hard time getting a roof over their heads.
+Furthermore, homelessness is on the rise and particularly students struggle to find affordable housing.

 While the problem is nationwide, the major Randstad cities are particularly under pressure, with Amsterdam, of course, leading the way.
 Utrecht, The Hague, Rotterdam and Groningen are also struggling to house their inhabitants affordably.

-Housing shortage in the Netherlands: the nitrogen crisis & a lack of building permits
+Housing shortage in the Netherlands: the nitrogen crisis and a lack of building permits

-The reason behind the construction workers’ protests were new nitrogen regulations — namely PFAS standard — imposed by the government to deal with the untenably high levels being emitted.
-The problem with these regulations, though, was that they made building slow to a standstill: not a good thing when the country desperately needs new houses.
+The reason behind the construction workers’ protests were the new nitrogen regulations — namely the PFAS standard — imposed by the government to deal with the untenably high levels of nitrogen being emitted.

-Following the protests, these regulations were rolled back in December.
+Following more protests, these regulations were eventually rolled back.
 However, it still takes two years from the granting of a permit to a house being ready to live in, so we are likely to be dealing with the effects of these regulations into 2022 and onwards.

 Housing shortage in the Netherlands: lack of free space